 I recently came across an interesting article titled 5 Disruptive Church Trends That Will Rule 2016.
 Check out the author's predictions and let's discuss what you think he got right or wrong this past year.

 Does your minister have a "Continuing Education" line item as part of their compensation package?
-One church called recently and wondered how they could ensure that their minister used the funds each year for the primary purpose.
+Here is one way you could ensure that your minister uses the fund each year for the primary purpose.